Dutchento/organization-mug-guidelines/README.md

 ## How to start:
 - Request a Meetup.com group from Dutchento for your region (if non exists) or request access to an existing one.
 - Suggest/plan a new meeting with a topic and proposed date/location.
+The more concrete you can be, the better/faster it will be received.
 - Let the people at Dutchento know so they can help you promote it.
 We will also add you to our Slack discussion group for MUG organizers.

 ## What do we expect from you as an organizer: